Shaheer-20/Shaheer-20/README.md

 🌟 **Software Developer @ Zybo Tech** | Full-Stack Developer | ML Enthusiast | Flutter & Web Specialist 💻🔥

 Hey there!
-I'm a passionate developer who thrives in both frontend *and* backend development — currently crafting innovative solutions as a **Software Developer at Zybo Tech**
+I'm a passionate developer who thrives in both frontend *and* backend development — currently crafting innovative solutions as a **Software Developer at Zybo Tech** (formerly GD Edutech).

 I specialize in building clean, user-centric applications using **Flutter**, exploring the depths of **Machine Learning**, and mastering full-stack technologies.
 Forever learning, coding, and transforming ideas into reality 🚀💡